 League Tournament: Teams that play at least 2 weeks of league are invited to play in the league tournament.
 All teams that participate in at least 6 weeks of the league are required to play in the league tournament.
 Prior to the tournament, all programs will have an opportunity to rank the teams in order to help set the brackets as accurately as possible.
 In grades where there are more than 16 teams, the tournament may be split into two separate brackets.
-The cost of the League Tournament is $150 per team and will be due on October 17.
-There will also be an opportunity for multiple schools to help in the hosting of the tournament.
-Depending on number of teams and gym availability, grade level brackets may be split into two separate tournaments.
+The cost of the League Tournament is $150 per team and will be due on October 13.
+There will also be an opportunity for multiple schools to help in the hosting of the tournament (more information will come regarding this).

-Penalties for Cancelling Games: If a team does not show up to play on a week they are scheduled to play, shows up with fewer than 5 players, or cancels ahead of time, that program will be assigned penalties as follows.
+Penalties for Canceling Games: If a team does not show up to play on a week they are scheduled to play, shows up with fewer than 5 players, or cancels ahead of time, that program will be assigned penalties as follows.

 November 4 - First week of league